Optimising online cultural content to positively impact mental health in young people

 Keywords: Culture, museum, online, COVID-19, mental health, wellbeing

 Museums are good for you.
 It’s an accepted idea, but one that can be both difficult to articulate and quantify.
-This may be partly because the notion is bound up so intrinsically with the very foundations of why museums exist; in 1683, Elias Ashmole, founder of Ashmolean Museum at the University of Oxford – the oldest public museum in the UK – declared that such places are ‘very necessary to humane Life, health, & the conveniences thereof.’
+The notion is bound up intrinsically with the very foundations of why museums exist; in 1683, Elias Ashmole, founder of Ashmolean Museum at the University of Oxford – the oldest public museum in the UK – declared that such places are “very necessary to humane life, health, & the conveniences thereof.”
 (MacGregor, 1983).
-It is also because much of our understanding is informed by largely anecdotal evidence.
-Dodd and Jones (2014) concluded ‘there is considerable practice and innovation in museums around health and wellbeing but still much untapped potential and more to be done.’
+Our understanding of the idea is also largely informed by anecdotal evidence.
+Dodd and Jones (2014) concluded “there is considerable practice and innovation in museums around health and wellbeing but still much untapped potential and more to be done.”

 Six years later and more has been done, with a variety of initiatives ranging from art therapy to object handling reminiscence sessions for dementia patients, from social prescribing schemes to training museum staff in autism awareness.
 What links so many of these projects is the focus on (1) the physical visit and accessibility and (2) specific target groups with pre-diagnosed mental health or developmental conditions (see Froggett 2011 and Chaterjee et al, 2017).
 But what about the mental health impact of the remote visit?
 What are the health benefits for those we know so little about beyond faceless Google Analytics data?
 The closure of museums during the COVID-19 pandemic in 2020 presented a unique opportunity to find out.

 Background to the study